codycarter1763/Page-Replacement-Strategies-Implementation/README.md

-/**
- * Name: Carter, Cody
- * Email: ccar115@lsu.edu
- * Project: PA-2 (Page Replacement)
- * Instructor: Feng Chen
- * Class: cs4103-sp24
- */
+# Overview
+<h5>This C program emulates page replacement in memory using the FIFO (First In First Out) and LRU (Least Recently Used) replacement strategies.
+This program allows for user input of the replacement strategy, amount of page references, latency in page swap in and out, and input output file names.
+This program is meant to be run on a linux server, but can be adapted to any compiler.
+This is a project that I created while taking Operating Systems. </h5>

 Instructions For Execution:

-1. Navigate to the directory where the proj1.c file is located using "cd prog2".
+1. Navigate to the directory where the filename.c file is located using "cd filename".

-2. Type in the command "gcc -o prog2 prog2.c" to compile the code.
+2. Type in the command "gcc -o filename filename.c" to compile the code.

 3. To view "input_file_name.txt" that the program reads, type in "vim input_file_name.txt" while in the prog2 directory.